-A narcissist is a con artist, they sell you a dream and deliver you a living nightmare.
+A narcissist is a con artist; they sell you a dream and deliver you a living nightmare.

-walking away from your dreams and away from the reality that you once lived when they were so kind and caring is hard.
+Walking away from your dreams and away from the reality that you once lived when they were so kind and caring is hard.

-So even though you might know within yourself it’s not healthy why do you stay stuck?
+So even though you might know within yourself, it’s not healthy, why do you stay stuck?

-Cognitive dissonance, as they play on and exaggerate all their good qualities, refuse to accept responsibility and they will play down all their bad, gaslighting you with.
+Cognitive dissonance, as they play on and exaggerate all their good qualities, refuse to accept responsibility, and they will play down all their bad, gaslighting you with.
 “It wasn’t that bad.
 That never happened.
 If only you’d.
 You’re crazy.” your inner conflict with your own mind causes devastating emotional turmoil.

 Repetition compulsion, performing the same acts of behaviour and never getting different results.
-If you’ve had one toxic relationship and didn’t heal, you might try to fix the past in your present, you can carry the trauma from one relationship into another.
+If you’ve had one toxic relationship and didn’t heal, you might try to fix the past in your present, and you can carry the trauma from one relationship into another.
 Narcissistic people prey on those who’ve had past traumas.